skunklab/SkunkLab.Core/docs/Get-PiraeusPskKeys.md

 ﻿

-Get-PiraeusSigmaAlgebra cmdlet
+Get-PiraeusPskKeys cmdlet
 =====
 [Back](MgmtApi.md)

-Returns a list of  Piraeus π-systems as an array of strings.
+Returns a list of  Pre-shared Key identities from Piraeus, which can be used to modify PSK secrets for those identities.

 | **Parameter** | **Optional** | **Description**                                                                       |
 |---------------|--------------|---------------------------------------------------------------------------------------|